abdullah-android/paging3-firestore-compose/README.md

                     query!! // !! is for Non Null Query )
             }
-        ).flow // We Get the flow that we want
+        ).flow // We Get the flow that we Need

     }